Specialist in Attachment Wounds, Inner Child Healing, and Emotionally Focused Couples Therapy

 I get it—because I’ve been there too.

 I’ve sat in sessions that didn’t help.
 I’ve been told my thoughts were irrational (as if I didn’t already know that).
-My head understood—but my body?
-My heart?
-They weren’t on board.
-And I knew I needed more than advice.
+I logically knew what to do but my body kept having the same, reactive responses.
+And I knew I needed more than logic and more than someone nodding and asking me how that feels.
 I needed healing.

-That’s the kind of therapy I offer now: deep, validating, no-bullshit work that gets to the root of what’s really going on.
+That’s the kind of therapy I offer now: deep, intentional, no-bullshit work that gets to the root of what’s really going on.

 How I Work